Theatre Royal Sydney

-Theatre Royal Sydney is a theatre in Sydney, Australia built in 1976 and has offered a broad range of entertainment since the 1990s.
-The theatre reopened in December 2021 under parent company Trafalgar Entertainment with patrons now able to book tickets directly from the venue itself with its Box Office operating 7 days a week.
+Theatre Royal Sydney (TRS) is a theatre in Sydney, Australia.
 Earlier theatres also called the Theatre Royal, on the same site, date back to 1833.
+The current building, designed by modernist architect Harry Seidler, was built in 1976 and has offered a broad range of entertainment since the 1990s.
+After being closed in 2016, the theatre reopened in December 2021 under parent company Trafalgar Entertainment.